massoncheg/forgejo-docs/docs/user/actions/reference.md

 ### `on.pull_request_target`

-It is similar to the `on.pull_request` event, with the following exceptions:
+Trigger the workflow when an event happens on a pull request, and execute the workflow in the context of the **target branch** of the pull request.
+Specifically, it is similar to the `on.pull_request` event with the following exceptions:

 - secrets stored in the base repository are available in the `secrets` `context`, (e.g. `${{ secrets.KEY }}`).
 - the automatic token has write permission to the repository.